jankampherbeek/EnigmaSuite/Enigma/docs/md/Developers-Manual/Developers-Manual.md

 All icons in Enigma, except the main icon that appears on the Windows screen, are from the icon set by Google, used for Material Design.
 You can download the originals at https://fonts.google.com/icons .

+### i18N

+Enigma will support internationalization in the future, supporting both English and Dutch.
+In release 0.5 I started implementing functionality for i18N.

 ## Installing the code